iamsidofficial/c-programs-for-college-students/README.md

-# New Pull Requests are not being accepted.
+# New Pull Requests are being accepted now.

+Programs must have a main function.